CumulusNetworks/docs/content/cumulus-netq-45/Flow-Analysis/_index.md

 weight: 1006
 toc: 4
 ---
-Use the flow analysis tool to sample data from TCP and UDP flows in your environment and to review latency and buffer utilization statistics across network paths.
+Create a flow analysis to sample data from TCP and UDP flows in your environment and to review latency and buffer utilization statistics across network paths.

 <!-- vale off -->
 {{<notice info>}}

 Flow analysis is supported on NVIDIA Spectrum-2 switches and above.
 It requires a switch fabric running Cumulus Linux version 5.0 or above.

-You must enable {{<link title="Lifecycle Management" text="Lifecycle Management">}} (LCM) to use the flow analysis tool.
-If LCM is disabled, you will not see the flow analysis menu in the UI.
+You must enable {{<link title="Lifecycle Management" text="Lifecycle Management">}} (LCM) to use the flow analysis.
+If LCM is disabled, you will not see the flow analysis icon in the UI.
 LCM is enabled for on-premises deployments by default and disabled for cloud deployments by default.
 Contact your local NVIDIA sales representative or submit a support ticket to activate LCM on cloud deployments.

 {{</notice>}}
 <!-- vale on -->
-## Create New Flow Analysis
+## Create a New Flow Analysis

-To start a new flow analysis, click the **Flow Analysis** menu and select **Create new flow analysis**.
+To start a new flow analysis, click the **Flow analysis** icon and select **Create new flow analysis**.

 {{<figure src="/images/netq/new-flow-analysis.png" alt="flow analysis menu with options to create a new flow analysis or view a previous analysis" width="350">}}

-### Flow Analysis Settings

-The flow analysis wizard prompts you to enter the source IP address, destination IP address, source port, and destination port of the flow you wish to analyze.
-Select the respective menus to choose the protocol and VRF for the flow.
+In the dialog, enter the application parameters, including the source IP address, destination IP address, source port, and destination port of the flow you wish to analyze.
+Select the protocol and VRF for the flow from the dropdown menus.

 {{<figure src="/images/netq/flow-analysis-create-dialog-42.png" alt="flow analysis wizard prompting user to enter application parameters" width="600">}}

-### Flow Monitor Settings

-After you enter the settings, the flow analysis wizard prompts you to enter monitor settings, where you schedule the flow analysis and select sampling parameters.
+After you enter the application parameters, enter the monitor settings, including the sampling rate and time parameters.

 {{<figure src="/images/netq/flow-monitor-params.png" alt="flow analysis wizard prompting user to enter sampling and scheduling information" width="600">}}

+If you attempt to run a flow analysis that includes switches assigned a default, unmodified access profile, the process will fail. {{<link title="Credentials and Profiles" text="Create a unique access profile">}} (or update the default profile with unique credentials), then {{<link title="Switch Management/#assign-a-profile-to-a-switch" text="assign the profile">}} to the switches you want to include in the flow analysis.

 {{<notice warning>}}